nsrau/azure-docs.it-it/articles/iot-edge/production-checklist.md

 * MQTTWS
 * AMQPWS

-Configurare la variabile UpstreamProtocol per l'agente di IoT Edge nel file config.
-YAML sul dispositivo stesso.
-Se, ad esempio, il dispositivo IoT Edge si trova dietro un server proxy che blocca le porte AMQP, potrebbe essere necessario configurare l'agente IoT Edge per l'uso di AMQP su WebSocket (AMQPWS) per stabilire la connessione iniziale all'hub.
+Configure the UpstreamProtocol variable for the IoT Edge agent in the config.yaml file on the device itself.
+For example, if your IoT Edge device is behind a proxy server that blocks AMQP ports, you may need to configure the IoT Edge agent to use AMQP over WebSocket (AMQPWS) to establish the initial connection to IoT Hub.

 Una volta che il dispositivo IoT Edge si connette, assicurarsi di continuare a configurare la variabile UpstreamProtocol per entrambi i moduli runtime nelle distribuzioni future. È possibile trovare un esempio di questo processo in [Configurare un dispositivo IoT Edge per comunicare tramite un server proxy](how-to-configure-proxy-support.md).